YSiddhartha119/SpotHole-Project/README.md

 ## 🛠️ Installation

-To get started with SpotHole, follow these steps:
+To get started with SpotHole-Project, follow these steps:

 ### 1. Clone the repository
 ```bash